cuberite/WorldEdit/README.md

-This plugin is not in collaboration with the developpers of the real WorldEdit plugin.
+This plugin is not in collaboration with the developpers of the real WorldEdit plugin.<br />
 I am currently trying to create WorldEdit for [MCServer](http://www.mc-server.org/).
 This plugin is in early Beta stage.<br />
 ### How to install<br />
 Put the `WorldEdit-master` folder in the plugins folder and add `Plugin=WorldEdit-master` to the settings.ini in the `[Plugins]` section<br /><br />